 - how to use language to meet their needs (such as to ask questions, describe events, give instructions or tell a story).

-(Note: receptive communication problems can be due to hearing problems.
-Children with communcation problems need a hearing test.)
+Communication problems can sometimes be due to hearing problems.

 There are many types of communication difficulties.
 These include:

 - verbal dyspraxia (difficulty in making muscle movements that are needed for speaking clearly and quickly)

 - semantic/pragmatic disorder (this affects a child's use of language for social purposes)

 - Auditory Processing Disorder (APD) (this affects a child's listening and understanding of language)